Medvedev, eyeing No. 1 ranking, tops Murray at Miami Open

 “I was a little worried about my ankle,” Fritz said.
 “I have been definitely kind of holding back in practice the last couple of days, kind of just went once a day, took it easy.
 Today it felt great, honestly.
 It’s getting better and better every day.”

-Other seeded men’s winners included No. 15 Roberto Bautista Agut, No. 25 Alex De Minaur and No. 29 Aslan Karatsev.
+Other seeded men’s winners included No. 3 Stefanos Tsitsipas, No. 14 Carlos Alcaraz, No. 15 Roberto Bautista Agut, No. 21 Marin Cilic, No. 25 Alex De Minaur and No. 29 Aslan Karatsev.

 More AP tennis: https://apnews.com/hub/tennis and https://twitter.com/AP_Sports